Train a Cat to Use a Leash

 - 2Let your cat drag it around on the floor at first.

-- 5Repeat a few times, then venture outside!Make sure both you and your cat are comfortable with the leash and harness.
+- 5Make sure both you and your cat are comfortable with the leash and harness.
 Stay close to home on your first walk - the backyard works best.
 Your cat may want to run everywhere, or he may want to stay by the door and take everything in first.
-Take things at your cat's pace.Advertisement
+Take things at your cat's pace.Repeat a few times, then venture outside!Advertisement

 Safety Tips for Leash Training a Cat